FMMT666/launchpad.py/README.md

     Notice that this is not directly compatible with the "Mk1" ButtonStateRaw() method, which returns [ <button>, <True/False> ].

-    Only the Pro, X and (future) Mk3-Pro support pressure events.
+    Only the Pro, X and Pro Mk3 support pressure events.
     They can be enables by passing "returnPressure=True" to the method call.
     Notice that the Pro and X behave differently:

-    Pro:
+    Pro and Pro Mk3:
       There is only one pressure value for all buttons together.
 If multiple buttons are pressed, the biggest value is returned.
 There is no possibility to determine which button caused it.
 To distinguish the pressure events from button events,